 The course can serve as basic musical training for people who already play an instrument but is also aimed at those who would like to make their first acquaintance with music through singing and rhythm.

 Vincent Noiret started his career as a bassist and singer.
 His career would bring him into contact with numerous musical genres: jazz, chanson française, classical music, but it’s more particularly in what’s commonly called world music that he would go on to make his reputation.
 He has accompanied artistes as varied as Photis Ionnatos (Greece), Ialma (Galicia), Luc Pilartz and Nicolas Hauzeur (music of Wallonia, the Balkans and Sweden), Ghalia Benali (Tunisia) and numerous others.
 With Tuur Florizoone and Philippe Laloy, he went on to create the group Tricycle, which toured all over Belgium, and abroad too (Brazil, Canada, China, Vietnam…) Fo the last few years he has been developing a more personal project with Emanuela Lodato (Nisia) inspired by the music of southern Italy.
 It’s by means of this repertoire that he will explore in greater depth frame-based percussion instruments (tamburello, tammore, bendir…)

-Come and discover this course during the free session on Tuesday 22th of September, between 8pm and 9:30pm.
+Come and discover this course during the free session on Tuesday 20 September 2022, between 8pm and 9:30pm.

 Collective course (10 courses/cycle)